RedHatInsights/javascript-clients/packages/compliance/README.md

 # Javascript client for the compliance API
-If you want to use [RedHatInsights/compliance](https://github.com/RedHatInsights/compliance) you shouldn't use get requests directly, but rather use this client to integrate with the service.
+If you want to use [RedHatInsights/compliance](https://github.com/RedHatInsights/compliance) you shouldn't use get requests directly, but rather use this client to integrate with this service.

 ## Install
 NPM